yegor256/blog/_drafts/_deps.md

 Multiple advocates of fixed dependencies argue that it's very important to stick to the version `1.13.5`, instead of using a more flexible dynamic
-one: `1.13)` (whatever it is, provided it is younger than `1.13`).
+one: `1.13)` (i.e. any version, provided it is `1.13` or newer).
 Why?
-Because future versions may introduce something that may break the built of X. They may change interfaces, rename classe or methods, and delete something that I'm using.
+Because future versions may introduce something that may break the built of X. They may change interfaces, rename classes or methods, or delete something that I'm using.
 You never know what the authors of this `log-me` library can do.
 That's why it's better to hard-wire ourselves to `1.13.5` and call it a day.